angular/angular/aio/content/guide/observables-in-angular.md

 <code-example path="observables-in-angular/src/main.ts" header="Router events" region="router"></code-example>

-The [ActivatedRoute](api/router/ActivatedRoute "API reference") is an injected router service that makes use of observables to get information about a route path and parameters.
+The [ActivatedRoute](api/router/ActivatedRoute "API reference") is an injected router service that makes use of observables to deliver information about a route path and parameters.
 For example, in the following code, `ActivatedRoute.url` contains an observable that reports the route path or paths.

 <code-example path="observables-in-angular/src/main.ts" header="ActivatedRoute" region="activated_route"></code-example>